Saggi432/sql/README.md

 Exercise sql queries

 These are the example queries following the youtube video on SQL for beginners 2019.
+A 3hr tutorial covering various topics for beginners to SQL.